superluminar-io/fullstack-serverless-workshop/docs/static-hosting.md

    Go to http://localhost:3000 and enjoy the app!

 %% TODO: TO DISCUSS either we cut this or we explain that ec2 need permission and add the secgroup
+%% Question Verena: Why do we need to add this here?

 ## CloudFormation Stack